-- 1. Under its new policy regarding shelters for domestic violence victims and their children, the Government of Croatia is failing to uphold its obligations under Articles 3, 6, 7, 9, and 17 of the ICCPR to ensure the equal right of women to enjoy all civil and political rights-including the rights to life and security of person, protection against arbitrary interference with privacy, family, or home, and protection from torture.
-In its 2015 Concluding Observations on the third periodic report of Croatia, the Human Rights Committee expressed concern over the "insufficient number of shelters for victims of domestic violence."
-The Committee further recommended that the Government of Croatia ensure the "availability of a sufficient number of shelters with adequate resources" [emphasis added]. - 2.
+- 1. The Government of Croatia is failing to uphold its obligations under Article 2 to prevent acts of torture in its jurisdiction and under Article 14(1) to ensure that victims have the right to redress and rehabilitation.
+In its 2014 Concluding Observations on the combined fourth and fifth periodic reports of Croatia, the Committee against Torture expressed concern over reports there are "not enough adequate facilities available for women victims of such violence in the State party."
+The Committee further recommended that the Government of Croatia ensure mechanisms are available so that "women victims of violence obtain adequate redress, including compensation and rehabilitation." - 2.
 In order for Croatian shelters to receive a license to provide social services-and thereby qualify for government funding-Croatia's Ministry of Social Policy and Youth (MSPY) requires shelters to allow a two-person government team to physically inspect premises, including those with confidential locations.
-By making licensure for Croatia's shelters contingent on conditions that jeopardize women's safety, the Government of Croatia is failing to ensure the equal enjoyment of all civil and political rights by both men and women, as well as prevent further acts of torture.
+By making licensure for Croatia's shelters contingent on conditions that jeopardize women's safety, the Government of Croatia is failing to prevent further acts of torture and failing to ensure that victims can enjoy redress and rehabilitation.
+In Dimitrijevic v.
+Serbia and Montenegro (Communication No. 207/2002), the Committee against Torture recalled that "redress should cover all the harm suffered by the victim and encompasses, among other measures, restitution, compensation and guarantees of non-repetition of the violations" (paragraph 8.6), and it reiterated in paragraph 16.8 that "redress should cover all the harm suffered by the victim, including restitution, compensation, rehabilitation of the victim and measures to guarantee that there is no recurrence of the violations, while always bearing in mind the circumstances of each case" [emphasis added].